 When you create a Revenue stream, Direct Cost, Expense, or any other forecast entry, you can give it a descriptive name.
 With this option, you can name your forecast entries by the location or division they apply to, as shown below:

 With itemized forecast entries in place, you can easily add this itemized detail to your Profit and Loss statement in your plan.
 The totals in the financial statements will represent all of the business units combined, but you'll be able to see line items for each location.

 Expand the detail of a heading with multiple items by clicking on the arrow to the left of it in your Projected Profit & Loss report.
 Minimize the detail by clicking the arrow again.

 This option can work if you're forecasting for different locations of the same business.
 You'd create one company in LivePlan and then complete the written portion of the plan for the business as a whole.
 Then, you can attach multiple scenarios to this company, each representing a different location.
 LivePlan lets you attach up to 10 forecast scenarios to a single company.

 Option #3: Using multiple companies

 Suppose you're creating plans for separate business units that operate together.
-In that case, you may want to create a separate company to capture the unique written information and forecast data for each unit.
+In that case, you may want to create a separate company to capture each unit's unique written information and forecast data.
 In this case, you can create a new company for each unit or save some time by starting with a copy of an existing company and editing it.

 There is no limit to the number of companies you can create in your account, but your account will have a limit to the number of companies that can be active for editing at any given time.
 Even so, switching between companies in your account at any time is straightforward.